 Final Thoughts

-The SNAP 2025 cutoff is a crucial benchmark in your MBA admission journey.
+The SNAP 2025 cut off is a crucial benchmark in your MBA admission journey.
 With rising competition, candidates must aim high and prepare strategically.
-Cutoffs are not just numbers, they reflect trends, demand, and your readiness to join a top B-school.
+Cut offs are not just numbers, they reflect trends, demand, and your readiness to join a top B-school.

 Focus on accuracy, consistency, and timed mocks.
 Choose your target institutes wisely, and back your preparation with real-time data and percentile benchmarks.
+You also need to keep in mind that your cut off will not be enough to get your admission as it takes only 50% weightage.
+So prepare for WAT,GE and PI to get your admission.